D7039E-E7032E/Project-Report/README.md

 ### Data gathering
 <p>
 The LIDAR was used to gather all the data used to map the environment.
-The raw data was processed by the Cartographer software within the Raspberry Pi, to generate a temporary map file and an accessory data file to the map.
+The raw data was processed by the Cartographer algorithm within the Raspberry Pi, to generate a temporary map file and an accessory data file to the map.
 These two files were then sent onward to the central station.
 </p>

 ### Cartographer